○ 6 min read

 ♦ May reduce joint discomfort associated with sport-related injuries.
 Studies have shown that collagen can benefit your body when it comes to battling occasional joint discomfort, especially if you’re an athlete or even just a weekend enthusiast.

 ♦ Ideal source of protein and essential amino acids.
-Your body needs protein and amino acids, the building blocks for collagen production.
+Your body needs protein and amino acids, the building blocks for collagen.
 Some people get enough from the dairy, eggs, and meats they eat, but your body is constantly losing them, so it’s a good idea to replenish them any way you can.

 ♦ Supports athletic performance.
 If fitness and performance are important to you, then adding a collagen supplement can give you that something extra you need to get beyond any plateau you hit.